UK’s withdrawal from the European Union (Brexit)

-Argyll and Bute is home to residents from different European Union (EU) countries, all of whom make an important contribution to our area.
+Argyll and Bute is home to residents from different European Union (EU) countries, who all make an important contribution to our area

 The UK left the European Union on 31 January 2020.